 Well then you’re in for a treat!
 For first time buyers, you’ll benefit the most from this glowing little tax holiday.
 The break will also help you to move quicker than you’d anticipated as you can put the money saved for tax towards your deposit instead.
 The time is now!
 May as well grab life by the beach balls Marjorie, eh?

 You’re still in for a good time.
 If, for example, you were planning to buy a property for £400,000 in England and you’re not a first time buyer, you would usually pay £10,000 (made up of £2,500 on the portion between £125,001 and £250,000, and £7,500 on the portion between £250,001 and £400,000).
-But until next April, thanks to Rishi, you’ll pay no stamp duty on the property at all which would save you a huge £10,000.
+But until the end of June 2021, thanks to Rishi, you’ll pay no stamp duty on the property at all which would save you a huge £10,000.
 Oh and don’t worry if you’re sitting there swallowing loudly as you realise you’ve already exchanged on a property – the tax is paid after the sale is completed, so anyone who is part-way through buying a property will still benefit.
 That all deserves a conga round your new kitchen island, no?
 Seriously, Majorie lighten up!
 Your M&S cossies will live to see another swimming pool.
 For now, think about those savings (not your tan lines).

 So, while experienced property moguls and first time buyers alike are set to benefit from this handy tax holiday, we’d say it’s the ideal time for those of you wanting to get onto the property ladder for the first time.
 This is your rare little gift from the government, which don’t come along very often, so don’t look a gift chancellor in the mouth and get buying!